 1. The DocBook menu

-Upgrade to DocBook v5
+Upgrade to DocBook version 5

 Note that this command does not automatically upgrade the documents referenced in the document being edited (e.g. a chapter included in a book).
 This has to be done manually for each referenced document.
-Once this is done, the xi:include elements have to be edited by hand in the master DocBook v5 document after using EditReferenceUntransclude All in XMLmind XML Editor - Online Help.
+Once this is done, the xi:include elements have to be edited by hand in the master DocBook 5 document after using EditReferenceUntransclude All in XMLmind XML Editor - Online Help.

 Set up olinks